Financial Cases and Methods

 - Tax incentives.

-Because the elements mentioned above are fixed or would require changes to legislation, the discussion below focuses on the variables in WACC.
+Because the elements mentioned above are fixed or would require changes to legislation, the discussion on this page focuses on the variables in WACC.

 Financial Assumptions Cases